 “Ritual magic is a combination of performance art, prayer, and meditation.” – Dan Attrell

-When a person gets involved in ritual magic, they probably aren’t prepared for the amount of artwork they need to create.
+When a person gets involved in ritual magic, they probably aren’t prepared for the amount of crafting supplies they’ll need to accrue and artwork they’ll need to produce.
 Wands, altars, and magical tools and weapons all need to be created, typically by hand.
 This can mean picking up skills like woodworking, sewing, painting, and drawing.
 As magical work becomes more complex, even metalworking and jewelry-making skills can be necessary.

 - Myrrh troglitis

 - karian figs

 - wings of the Hermaic ibis

 - spring water2

 Creating ink is a challenge in itself – one that I still haven’t mastered, though I think I’m getting close.
 On top of that is the challenge of gathering those ingredients – how do I get the wings of a Hermaic ibis?3 Are substitutions okay?
 Should myrrh ink be created with local ingredients, or am I expected to source authentic northern Egyptian pinecones?